richgurney/UbuntuDevEnvironment/README.md

-test# Vagrant - Dev Environment Boiler Plate
+# Vagrant - Dev Environment Boiler Plate

 This boiler-plate sets up a basic development environment using Virtual Box and Vagrant